deepakkumarnd/jquery-ajax-file-upload/README.md

     upload_path: "/"              // to which the file is uploaded POST request
     browse_text: "browse"         // text on the browse link
     multiple: true                // choose multiple files
+    drag_and_drop: true           // add drag and drop support

 Ajax upload comes with a simple scss (css) file you are free to override the default styling.